 Every haircut and hairstyle is not haram in Islam if it doesn’t cross the Islamic boundary of Shareeha.
 Means not looking like a woman or Kuffaar.
 The Islamic Principle is: “Everything is Halaal and permissible which is not prohibited in Islam”.

-Here I’m going to discuss all Haram haircuts, Qaza Haircut, Halal haircuts, Islamic Hair Style, and the Sunnah of Prophet Muhammad (PBUH) hairstyle.
+Here I’m going to discuss all Haram haircuts, Qaza Haircut, Halal haircuts, Islamic Hair styles, and the Sunnah of Prophet Muhammad (PBUH) hairstyle.

 Haram Haircuts in Islam: